programmurr/hangmanv2/readme.md

 - v1 complete: a working standalone game.
 No save or load functions working, but you can play a single functioning game of hangman
 - v2 in progress: save function working and operational, load screen can list the saved files.
 Just need to implement where the user presses the number of the file they want to load.
 Find a way to use an array to select the saved file somehow.
 Also need to display a little hang man.
 Not much.
 Just simple.
 To satisfy the hardcore hangman fanbase

+___
+27th July

+Wahey!

+v2 is complete!
+Save and load functions now working very well, as are all rescues and logic checks.
+I could spend more time displaying the hangman but it's not a requirement, and I would just be putsing another graphic if @guesses_remaining = n.
+What I will do, however, is refactor my code according to what I've learned from POODR.
+There are 2 methods longer than 10 lines, plus I need to see how I can make the parts more independent.
+But overall happy with it!